 medical insurance costs;

 Rules for spousal support in Union County

-Rehabilitative.
-This type of maintenance is a short-term measure to help one of the spouses to become self-sufficient by gaining education or training to find appropriate employment.
+Rehabilitative alimony - This type of alimony is designed to help the recipient to get education or training to achieve appropriate employment.

 Uncontested Union County divorce with children